YOU ARE ABOUT TO LEAVE

 - What medications you’re taking—prescription and nonprescription, as well as vitamins and herbal supplements

 - What your CD4+ T-cell count and viral load numbers have been

 - If you’re on treatment and experiencing any side effects

 - If you’re on treatment and skipping doses

-- If you drink and/or take illegal drugs
+- If you drink and/or take recreational drugs

 - If you’re getting the support and help you need